PULPIT TODAY SERMONS

 “The righteous will flourish like a palm tree, they will grow like a cedar of Lebanon; (13) planted in the house of the Lord, they will flourish in the courts of our God.
 (14) They will still bear fruit in old age, they will stay fresh and green.”

-This is a promise from God!
-You will flourish when you are planted in the house of God! . . .
-I know that your personal devotions are important.
+The Bible promises that you will flourish when you are planted in the house of God! . . .
+I know that your ‘personal devotions’ are important.
 But every Christian needs to be firmly rooted and grounded in a Word-centered, Spirit-filled church!
 That is where the fertile ground is!
 Do you know why the ground is so fertile in God’s house?
 Because it is the place of God’s presence!
 And when you are planted where God resides, you will thrive!

 Conclusion